Afghanistan_Returnees-from-Pakistan

 Afghanistan Emergency

-UNHCR is on the ground delivering life-saving aid and protection to returnees.
-Our teams are also providing legal support and cash assistance.
+UNHCR is on the ground delivering life-saving aid and protection for displaced Afghans and refugees.
+Our teams are providing relief items such as blankets and stoves, as well as cash assistance, mental health support and legal aid.

 Afghanistan Emergency

-Your gift can provide emergency aid such as tents, blankets and hygiene kits for Afghan returnees.
+Your gift can provide emergency aid such as tents, blankets and solar lamps for Afghan families in need.

-Many Afghans had fled their homes with very few belongings and were struggling to survive in appalling conditions, living in flimsy shelters and with little access to food and water.
+Many Afghans have fled their homes with very few belongings and are struggling to survive in appalling conditions, living in flimsy shelters and with little access to food and water.
+Women and girls lack opportunities for education and employment, making them more vulnerable to gender-based violence and early marriage.

 Emergency Shelter